MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 appendix part of this report.

-## Amazon Last Mile Routing Challendge
+## Amazon Last Mile Routing Challenge

-Amazong Last Mile Routing Challenge [@mitAmazonLastMile2021] is aiming to solve real-world delivery problem which have highly uncertainty due to real-world routing network and human factors.
-It provides large dataset based on the logistic practics of Amazon and require participants to analayze data and come up with models that guiding the routing procedure, so that the quality of routewill be close to high-quality human generated routes.
+Amazon Last Mile Routing Challenge [@mitAmazonLastMile2021] is aiming to solve real-world delivery problem which have highly uncertainty due to real-world routing network and human factors.
+It provides large dataset based on the logistic practice of Amazon and require participants to analyse data and come up with models that guiding the routing procedure, so that the quality of route will be close to high-quality human generated routes.

 The Last Mile Routing problem can be viewed as a TSP problem with complex route net and human factor.
-The delivery happens in some big US cities, like New Yorks, Chicago, Miami, etc. The package will all store in a single depot which might be far away from the town center.
+The delivery happens in some big US cities, like New Yorks, Chicago, Miami, etc. The package will all store in a single depot which might be far away from the town centre.
 Several (30-120+) delivery targets are identified, and the driver need to deliver the package to target delivery targets, while there is only one depot for each problem instance.
-Some of the delivery targets have time window that will penalize the solution if violated.
+Some delivery targets have time window that will penalize the solution if violated.
 The solution is described as traverse sequence of the point set including depot and delivery targets.
 A training dataset is given to the participants to build